JAGFx/FormJS/README.md

 #### Alert message

-You can customise the default error message (Unexpected by example)
+You can customise the default error message (Unexpected for example)

 ````javascript
 $( '#yourForm' ).formJS( {